The journey of a thousand miles begins with a single step.— Lao Tzu

 Step 10: Bask in the Joy You’ve Created

 This may seem unnecessary, but to me it’s HUGELY important to take a few moments to take in your newly organized space.
-Feel its balance, its efficiency, its simplicity.
+Feel the balance, the efficiency, and the simplicity.
 Feel joy in your accomplishment, and take this joy with you to your next project.
 And don’t forget to take a picture to share with and inspire others!